microsoft/genaiscript/docs/src/content/docs/reference/scripts/import-template.md

 ## Other File formats

-Aside from the basic text or markdown formats, `importTemplate` also automatically supports these variations.
+Aside from the basic text or markdown formats, `importTemplate` also supports these variations automatically.

 ### Prompty